Wilm0rien/omip/README.md

 * ESI keys are stored in your local home directory and secured by cryptography
 * ESI data is stored separately in a local database file in your home directory
 * All source code is on github under GPLv3
-* No donations (ISK or otherwise) will be accepted by the maintainers of this tool

 ## Line Member features